doozr/euler.py/README.md

 `euler/iter.py` contains a lot of stuff that's missing or hard to find in Python, even in the lovely `itertools` module and recipes or the `collections` module.

+All the code is written with Python 3.5 although any 3.x version should work.
+Each Euler solution is a test that is discoverable by nosetests.
+It's the only third party requirement.